aquasecurity/trivy/README.md

 ## OS Packages

-The unfixed/unfixable vulnerabilities mean that the patch has not yet been provieded on their distribution.
+The unfixed/unfixable vulnerabilities mean that the patch has not yet been provided on their distribution.

 | OS                           | Supported Versions                       | Target Packages               | Detection of unfixed vulnerabilities |
 | ---------------------------- | ---------------------------------------- | ----------------------------- | :----------------------------------: |